wad4444/WCS/docs/docs/statuses/create-a-status.md

  overriding *default methods*.
 They also provide *useful tooling* for manipulating *roblox humanoid stats*, e.g, setting the walkspeed when the player should be stunned.

-Let's register a simple status effect:
+Let's register a simple status effect and make it print something when started:

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>